Hindu symbols overview

-The middle curve represents the state between deep sleep and consciousness; also known as the dream state.
-In this state, one is able to view the world behind closed eyelids.
+The middle curve represents the state between deep sleep and consciousness, also known as the dream state.
+In this state, one can view the world behind closed eyelids.

 Om is the most chanted sound in all of India.
-In addition to being used in sacred texts, prayers and invocations, the Om sound may also be used as a greeting.
+In addition to being used in sacred texts, prayers, and invocations, the Om sound may also be used as a greeting.
 In a nutshell, Om is the god in the form of sound- a word of great power.
-It’s the most important mantra is both Hinduism and Buddhism as well.
+It’s the most important mantra in both Hinduism and Buddhism as well.

 2. Sri Chakra or Sri Yantra

 This symbol is a complex yet beautiful geometry that has, for the longest time, been used for worship and meditation.
-The shape is made up of 9 triangles that radiate from a central point and interlock with each other
+The shape is made up of 9 triangles that radiate from a central point and interlock.

 In totality, the Sri Chakra is used as a symbol of the unity between the masculine and the feminine divinity.